-Voted to authorize the Board of Selectmen to enter into an agreement with an area town under the provisions of M.G.
+To see if the Town will vote to authorize the Board of Selectmen to enter into an agreement with an area town under the provisions of M.G.
 L. CH.
 40 Sec.
-4A for the purposes of providing transportation to a Sterling student attending the Norfolk County Agricultural School in Walpole; and further to transfer \$39,000 from the Stabilization Account, or from available funds, to pay for transportation of said student, said sum to be expended by the Board of Selectmen and reimbursed by the Commonwealth of Massachusetts.
+4A for the purposes of providing transportation to a Sterling student attending the Norfolk County Agricultural School in Walpole; and further to transfer \$39,000 from the Stabilization Account, or from available funds, to pay for transportation of said student, said sum to be expended by the Board of Selectmen and reimbursed by the Commonwealth of Massachusetts, or take any action in relation thereto.